By Michael Diamond · Updated June 2026

 Across the greater Park City area through Q1 2026, single-family transactions ticked up roughly 14% year-over-year while condo volume cooled significantly.
 The median single-family sale price in the Park City Limits and Snyderville Basin is sitting around $3.5M, with roughly 200 active homes on the market — meaningful selection compared to the COVID-era squeeze.

 Median days on market for single-family homes ran near 100 days in Q1 2026, but that average masks a bimodal pattern: well-priced, well-positioned homes in Deer Valley, Promontory, and The Colony are still going under contract in under two weeks, sometimes at or above list.
-Overpriced inventory is sitting.
+Overpriced inventory is sitting — a dynamic we break down in Why Overpricing Fails in the Park City Luxury Market.

-1. Second-home buyers who missed 2020–2021.
+Second-home buyers who missed 2020–2021.
 Negotiating leverage has returned.
 You can take your time, ask for repairs, and price below comps — none of which was possible three years ago.
+New to remote purchasing?
+Start with Buying a Second Home in Park City from Out of State.

-2. Ski-access buyers eyeing Empire Pass, Deer Crest, or Canyons Village.
-True ski-in/ski-out inventory remains scarce, and the supply on Mayflower's eventual full opening will arrive in waves over years, not months.
+Ski-access buyers eyeing Empire Pass, Deer Crest, or Canyons Village.
+True ski-in/ski-out inventory remains scarce, and the supply from Mayflower's eventual full opening will arrive in waves over years, not months.
 Waiting rarely beats acting on the right unit.
+See the best ski-in/ski-out neighborhoods.

-3. Long-horizon investors in nightly-rental zones.
+Long-horizon investors in nightly-rental zones.
 Park City's nightly rental rules are a maze; certain zones (parts of Old Town, Canyons Village, Silver Creek) allow it, others don't.
 Properly zoned condos with strong rental history continue to perform.
+Zoning is the whole game — read the 2026 Guide to Nightly Rental Zones.

 If you're stretching to afford a primary residence at today's rates, if you don't plan to hold for at least five years, or if you're chasing a specific trophy address in The Colony with no flexibility — waiting another six to twelve months may serve you better.
 Park City rewards patient capital, not forced timing.

-Deer Valley: Q1 2026 brought $165M+ in closings across 25 transactions with a median around $5.8M.
+Q1 2026 brought $165M+ in closings across 25 transactions with a median around $5.8M.
 Penthouses and ski-in addresses are still moving briskly.
 Best for: legacy buyers who want walkable ski access.
+Deep dive: Deer Valley Real Estate Guide.

-Promontory: Volume up 56% year-over-year with median around $4.8M.
+Volume up 56% year-over-year with a median around $4.8M.
 Golf community demand has not cooled.
 Best for: families balancing summer and winter use.
+More: the Promontory guide.

-Old Town: Best for: buyers who want walkability to Main Street, character, and short-term rental optionality (in approved zones).
+Best for: buyers who want walkability to Main Street, character, and short-term rental optionality (in approved zones).
+See the Old Town Living Guide.

 • Know whether your target property is in a nightly-rental approved zone — this changes valuation by hundreds of thousands.

 • Understand HOA structures in club communities (Promontory, The Colony, Empire Pass).
-Initiation fees and dues materially affect total cost of ownership.
+Initiation fees and dues materially affect total cost of ownership — see the true cost of owning here.

 • Don't anchor to 2021 comps.
 The market reset; pricing accuracy matters more than ever.